srv-code/Pomodoro/README.md

 - [ ] Can submit settings form with any errors
 - [x] Starts the timer with 1s less than specified
 - [ ] Implement classList.toggle than classList.(add|remove) wherever suitable
+- [x] Shows error when timer restarted after resetting

 ### Test Cases

 - [ ] Check after inputting invalid setting values
-- [ ] Check how the notification info panel looks like in the new style scheme
+- [x] Check how the notification info panel looks like in the new style scheme